mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

 # Step 5: Creation of Tables Related to Entity Activities

-## Stage 1: Attributes Preparation
+## Sub-step 1: Attributes Preparation

 In this step, we created tables needed for entity attributes.